 Chinese Ink Landscape Prompts: Negative Space, Distance, Brushwork

-12 prompts for traditional 水墨山水 ink landscapes — control negative space, far/middle/near layering, brush texture, scroll composition so the model doesn't hand back colored chinoiserie.
+12 tested 水墨山水 ink-landscape prompts — control negative space, far/middle/near layering, brush texture and scroll composition so Midjourney V8.1 or GPT Image 2 stops handing back colored chinoiserie.

 Traditional 水墨山水 (Chinese ink landscape) is defined by two things diffusion models forget: generous negative space and calligraphic brushwork.
-Without them, “Chinese landscape” prompts produce colored chinoiserie that misses the genre entirely.
-The prompts below force vertical composition, rice-paper texture, and explicit “mostly negative space” so the result reads as ink rather than stylized color.
-For audio companions to cultural pieces, see the Suno Chinese-style workflow.
+Without them, a “Chinese landscape” prompt produces colored chinoiserie that misses the genre entirely.
+The 12 prompts below force vertical composition, rice-paper texture and explicit “mostly negative space” so the result reads as ink rather than stylized color.
+They are written for the two models most readers reach for as of June 2026 — Midjourney V8.1 (released April 30, 2026) for aesthetic control, and GPT Image 2 (ChatGPT’s image model since April 2026) for prompt-following and in-chat editing.

 Best for

-• Book cover and editorial illustration for Chinese cultural topics
+• Book covers and editorial illustration for Chinese cultural topics

 • Scroll-format social posts where vertical composition is native